sagshah10/Python-Dictionary-Splitter/README.md

 To use this function simply call:

     dictSplit.Create(#Here is where you pass an existing dictionary or leave it blank for it initialise necessary files to begin further splitting.)

 NOTE: this is intended to be used by the user once!! calling it after it has already been executed, will result to the current split dictionaries being deleted and a new one being created on its place (literally, I have set it to delete the whole JSONData folder, and then it recreates a new split, regardless of whether a new dictionary is parsed or not.)

-    An example call to this function would look as such:
+Below shows examples of the ways this function can be called or executed:

     jsonDict.Create()